 Performing the Repeated Measures ANOVA

-Once we have our data in a pandas DataFrame, we can perform the repeated measures ANOVA using the AnovaRM() function from the statsmodels library.
-This function takes three arguments: the DataFrame containing the data, the name of the repeated measures variable (i.e., the variable that represents the different treatments or conditions), and the name of the dependent variable (i.e., the variable we want to analyze).
+Once our data is structured in a pandas DataFrame, we can perform the repeated measures ANOVA using the AnovaRM() function from the statsmodels library.
+This function requires three arguments: the DataFrame containing the data, the name of the repeated measures variable (representing different treatments or conditions), and the name of the dependent variable (the variable we want to analyze).

 from statsmodels.stats.anova import AnovaRM